 Have you ever heard that “sales is a numbers game”?
 According to that traditional idea, you just have to “pitch” your services to a lot of people, and some of them will become your clients.

 To most of us heart-based people, trying to “sell” a lot feels intimidating.
 We feel that it’s an inauthentic way of connecting with others.

 What if there was an alternative way to think about it, that felt more human and heart-centered… as well as being more effective?

 Try this instead:

-As you talk to people who might -- or might not -- be your ideal client, put yourself in the mode of understanding and helping them in the short time you have together.
+As you talk to people who might (or might not!) become your ideal clients, put yourself in the mode of understanding and helping them.

 Try to find out the issues and challenges they’re struggling with.
 Each conversation is an opportunity for you to practice empathy.
 To aim, however you can, towards a purer intention of service.